glad/glDatePicker/README.md

 glDatePicker-mod
 ============

-Adds two additional options to the glDatePicker library.
+Adds four additional options to the glDatePicker library which all take a callback function allowing for extendable features.
+Each function returns the full date of the first day in the month/year being changed to (monthFirstDate).

 ### onNextMonthClick(monthFirstDate)
 ### onPrevMonthClick(monthFirstDate)

 - Callback functions which will execute when next or previous buttons are clicked.

-- You can use the monthFirstDate argument which will equal the new month's first day.
+### onMonthYearSelect(monthFirstDate)

+- Callback function that executes when the user changes the month through the options.

+### onCalendarRefresh(monthFirstDate)

+- Callback function that combines all three of the previous features into a single option.

 Example
 ---------------